 Do not poison them or use a trap that might cause harm when attempting to prevent them from accessing the chicken coop.

-If you feel uncomfortable capturing the skunks, you can contact the Game and Fish Commission, wildlife exterminators in your place, to help you catch the skunks safely and relocate them.
+If you feel uncomfortable capturing the skunks, contact the Game and Fish Commission, wildlife exterminators in your place to help safely relocate the skunks.

 How Do Skunks Kill?

 Generally, skunks are nocturnal.
 They look for food at night and return to their dens at sunrise.